Debug Your Project

 JTAG debugging – overview diagram

-1. First OpenOCD server is launched in the background and the output is shown in menu View > Output > Select ESP-IDF from the dropdown.
+1. First, the OpenOCD server is launched in the background and the output appears under menu View > Output by selecting ESP-IDF from the dropdown menu.

-By default it will be launched using localhost, port 4444 for Telnet communication, port 6666 for TCL communication and port 3333 for GDB. you can modify openocd.tcl.host and openocd.tcl.port configuration settings to modify these values.
-You can also set idf.openOcdDebugLevel to lower or increase (0-4) the messages from OpenOCD in the ESP-IDF output.
+By default, the OpenOCD server is launched on localhost, port 4444 for Telnet communication, port 6666 for TCL communication and port 3333 for GDB.
+You can change these settings by modifying openocd.tcl.host and openocd.tcl.port.
+You can adjust the verbosity of OpenOCD messages displayed in the ESP-IDF output by setting idf.openOcdDebugLevel.
+The value can range from 0 to 4.

-1. Next The Eclipse CDT GDB Adapter is launched in the background and the output is shown in the Debug Console.
-This debug adapter will start the connection to the device by launch the GDB debug session.
+2. Next, the Eclipse CDT GDB Adapter is launched in the background, with its output shown in the Debug Console.
+This adapter initiates the GDB debug session to connect to the device.

-This adapter is a middle man between Visual Studio Code, configured toolchain GDB and OpenOCD server.
-You can see how Espressif chips debugging works and how Visual Studio Code use Debug adapters to communicate with many debug tools.
+This adapter acts as an intermediary between Visual Studio Code, the configured toolchain GDB and the OpenOCD server.
+Learn more about Espressif chips debugging and how Visual Studio Code uses debug adapters to communicate with various debug tools.

-If you modify the application image offset you need to modify openOCD launch arguments to update the application image offset.
-This can happens if OpenOCD output (Menu View -> Output -> ESP-IDF) shows an error like this:
+If you modify the application image offset, you need to update OpenOCD launch arguments accordingly.
+This is necessary if the OpenOCD output (Menu View > Output > ESP-IDF) shows an error like:

 Failed to get flash maps (-6)!